Kunezama/XenpaiBot/readme.md

 XenpaiBot is an advanced penetration testing bot designed to provide ethical hackers and security researchers with powerful tools to assess and secure web applications.
 Our goal is to be the **Number One Pentester Bot** in the industry.

 ## 🎯 Key Features
-- ✅ **Quotes Generator** – Generate random cybersecurity quotes for inspiration.
+- ✅ Quotes Generator – Generate random cybersecurity quotes for inspiration.
-- ✅ **WordPress Brute Force with Captcha Bypass** – Efficient brute-force attack with smart bypassing capabilities.
+- ✅ WordPress Brute Force with Captcha Bypass V3 – Efficient brute-force attack with smart bypassing capabilities.
-- ✅ **Reverse IP Lookup** – Super-fast reverse IP tracking for security assessments.
+- ✅ Reverse IP Lookup – Super-fast reverse IP tracking for security assessments.
-- ✅ **Grabber Haxor.ID** – Extract valuable data from Haxor.ID, a well-known Indonesian cybersecurity platform used for sharing security reports and exploits.
+- ✅ Grabber Haxor.ID – Extract valuable data from Haxor.ID, a well-known Indonesian cybersecurity platform used for sharing security reports and exploits.
-- ✅ **Grabber Hypestat** – Retrieve detailed website analytics and ranking information from Hypestat to assist in reconnaissance and footprinting.
+- ✅ Grabber Hypestat – Retrieve detailed website analytics and ranking information from Hypestat to assist in reconnaissance and footprinting.
-- ✅ **Grab Domain from Dorking V1** – Automate domain extraction using advanced Google Dorking techniques to identify potential security risks.
+- ✅ Grab Domain from Dorking V1 – Automate domain extraction using advanced Google Dorking techniques to identify potential security risks.
+- ✅ Grabber Defacer.net – Scrape and analyze defacement records from Defacer.net to track website security breaches.
+- ✅ Grabber Mirror-H.org – Collect website defacement logs from Mirror-H.org for cybersecurity research and monitoring.
+- ✅ Mass Admin Checker – Scan multiple websites for common admin login pages to identify weak points in authentication security.
+- ✅ Mass .Env Scanner – Detect and extract sensitive `.env` configuration files from multiple targets to reveal potential security vulnerabilities.
+- ✅ Mass WordPress Scanner – Perform large-scale WordPress vulnerability scans to identify outdated plugins, weak passwords, and security misconfigurations.

 ## 🛠️ Technologies Used
 - **Python** – Core scripting language.